Panama Canal, The old and the very new.

 On the 24 April 2006, then President Martin Torrijos, promised the expanded canal would make Panama a first world country.
 Initially the plan was for the new canal to open on August 2014-to coincide with 100 years of the canal’s existence.
 Ah! but this is Panama and usual delays delayed the opening until 26th June 2016.

-There were many naysayers in Panama but in the annual report of 2018 revenues had exceeded $2 billion dollars.
-This despite several price hikes.
+There were many naysayers in Panama but in the annual report of 2022 revenues had exceeded $4 billion dollars.
+This despite several world economic downturns and the pandemic.

 The old Panama Canal: